mozilla/addon-sdk/packages/api-utils/docs/window-utils.md

 <api name="windowIterator">
 @function
   An iterator for windows currently open in the application.
+Only windows whose document is already loaded will be dispatched.

 **Example**